Lino09/Lino09/README.md

 - 🔭 I’m currently forging the most powerful components using React.

-- 🌱 I’m currently learning the deepest misteries of the Ruby on Rails realm.
+- 🌱 I’m currently learning the deepest misteries of the NodeJs realm.

 - 👯 I’m looking to collaborate on challenging projects that bring honor to my guild.